fluxchief/binaryninja_avr/README.md

 lifting to `binja-avr`, the changes would have been to large so that I decided to write this plugin from scratch instead.

-3) Interrupt vectors are defined automatically.
+3) Interrupt vectors are defined automatically. (currently disabled, see issue #5).

 4) Xrefs on memory.